Rye Arts Center Zoning Petition

 Building should be more in keeping with the ‘hood.

-by Peggy Peters, 2 months ago
+by Peggy Peters, about 1 year ago

 plz ask the RAC to create a facade more in keeping with the existing neighborhood.
 The interior and rear of the building can be as stark and modern as they want.